HenrikBengtsson/future/OVERVIEW.md

 ## Contributing
 The goal of this package is to provide a standardized and unified API for using futures in R.  What you are seeing right now is a early but sincere attempt for achieving this goal.
-I am open to all types of feedback and I welcome contributions of any kind.
+I am open to all types of feedback and I welcome contributions and collaborations of any kind.

 [BatchJobs]: http://cran.r-project.org/package=BatchJobs